idf_component.yml

 Note

-If you need to specify only the version
+If you only need to specify the version

-field, you can use the following syntax:
+field, you can use the following shorthand syntax:

 dependencies: